francesbelleza/preswald_HealthWellness_app/README.md

-# overview
+# signl - overview
-This project is to utilize/learn preswald in order to create an app that uses a small data set to **visually highlight who has heart problems & which traits they might share.**
+I'd like to create a web app that visually highlights common lifestyle patterns among people with heart disease to support healthcare professionals make better decisions.

 **my initial thoughts**
 My initial observation shows that there seem to be a higher amount of